nozzlegear/ShopifySharp/readme.md

 # Frequently Asked Questions

+- **Question**: How do I contribute to ShopifySharp?
+    - **Answer**: [Check out our contribution guide!](https://github.com/nozzlegear/ShopifySharp/blob/master/docs/contribution-guide.md) Is the guide missing anything?
+Please let me know by opening an issue!
 - **Question**: How do I look up a Shopify order by its name?
     - **Answer**: [See this article to learn how to look up a Shopify order by its name property.](https://nozzlegear.com/shopify/looking-up-a-shopify-order-by-its-name)
 - **Question**: How do I use ShopifySharp with a private app?